"Glass Nails" Are Going To Be Everywhere — Here Are 8 Ideas To Inspire You

 Chocolate Treacle

-Chocolate browns and rich caramels are going to be hugely popular in nail salons this autumn and winter — no surprise, given how good this glassy treacle manicure looks.
+Chocolate browns and rich caramels are going to be hugely popular in nail salons this fall and winter — no surprise, given how good this glassy treacle manicure looks.

 Wicked Winter